 A liveaboard trip in Burma means having the opportunity to dive and cruise far from the average tourist's beaten track.
 The Burma Banks and the Mergui Archipelago promise encounters with big pelagics, sharks and rays, healthy reefs with a lot of marine life, and the pioneering spirit of travelling to areas where few others go.
 The archipelago lay untouched for years and has only been visited since 1997.

 Burma diving consists chiefly of sites peppering the 800 or so islands of the Mergui Archipelago where you can enjoy a variety of different underwater scenes: walls, caverns and tunnels, as well as huge pinnacles and boulders covered with soft corals and gorgonian sea fans.
 Further offshore, the legendary Burma Banks are a series of huge flat-topped underwater seamounts that rise up from the ocean depths almost to the sea's surface.

-Since the premier dive sites of Burma are spread over a large area, and there are no resorts which allow divers to see all these sites, we recommend a liveaboard safari as the best option.
+Since the premier dive sitesare spread over a large area, and there are no resorts which allow divers to see all these sites, we recommend a liveaboard diving safari as the best option to explore Burma.
 Check out your options here:

 Black Rock is one of the best dive sites for shark encounters.
 You can see whitetips, grey reef, and black-tip reef sharks, both here and at the Burma Banks, where you may also spot mighty potato groupers, large red snappers and powder blue surgeonfish.
 Shark Cave is best known for its resident and docile nurse sharks, but there is much more to this site than the name suggests.
 Banded sea kraits, cuttlefish and harlequin ghost pipefish head the list of smaller but no less exciting creatures regularly seen here.